Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - Stir while cooking until the mixture begins to thicken.
 Add the browned chicken back to the pan with the beans and pears.

-- Simmer over low heat for 15 minutes, or until the chicken is tender.
+- Simmer over low heat for 15 minutes, or until the chicken is tender and reaches an internal temperature of 165°F with a thermometer.

-- 2 cups Pacific Northwest Canned Pears, diced in light syrup, drained
+- 2 cups Canned Pears drained and diced

-- Place the biscuit rounds on sheet pan lined with parchment paper to come to room temperature.
+- Allow biscuit rounds to come to room temperature.

 - In a bowl, combine the pears, cornstarch, sugar and cinnamon, mixing well to evenly coat the pears.
 Set aside.